 The Lumbee Tribe of North Carolina provides programs and services to all tribal members within the tribal service areas of Cumberland, Hoke, Robeson and Scotland county.

 All executive powers, including implementation of and compliance with annual budgets, of the Lumbee Tribe of North Carolina shall reside in a Tribal Chairperson, who shall cause all laws of the Tribe to be faithfully executed.

-To contact the Tribal Chairman or the Tribal Administrator you may call the Main Tribal Office at 910-521-7861 Ext.
-201 or 290 and your call will be directed to the Chairman and/or the Tribal Administrator.
+To contact the Tribal Chairman or the Tribal Administrator, call the Main Tribal Office at 910-521-7861 Ext.
+201 or 290.
+Your call will be directed to the Chairman and/or the Tribal Administrator.

 *The Tribal Chair shall nominate a Tribal Administrator, subject to confirmation by the Tribal Council or its designee(s).